-In keeping with this idea, Maria Teresa's Barolo comes exclusively from the hearts of the same four time-honored Nebbiolo sites as her father's Barolo: Canubbi, San Lorenzo and Rué-all in the commune of Barolo-and Rocche in the commune of La Morra.
+In keeping with this idea, Maria Teresa's Barolo comes from the same four time-honored vineyards as her father's Barolo: Canubbi, San Lorenzo and Rué-all in the commune of Barolo-and Rocche dell'Annunziata in the commune of La Morra.
+When San Lorenzo required replanting in 2015, the estate acquired rights to 0.25ha in the nearby Monrobiolo di Bussia to ensure a complete blend continued while the young San Lorenzo vines matured.

 Her Barbera and Dolcetto come from sections of San Lorenzo and Rué, respectively, that are less suitable for Nebbiolo.
-Dolcetto is also planted in Monrobiolo di Bussia, also in the commune of Barolo.
-The Barbera and Dolcetto are both classic examples vibrant, juicy and utterly Piemontese.
+A portion of Dolcetto is also planted in Monrobiolo di Bussia.
+The Barbera and Dolcetto are both classic examples-vibrant, juicy and utterly Piemontese.

-Maria Teresa has not only held fast to her ancestors' tra-

-ditions, she's taken the wines of Cantina Bartolo Mascarello to even greater heights, imbuing them with more refined aromatics and elegance across the range, giving traditional Piedmont enthusiasts much to look forward to in the coming years.
+Maria Teresa has not only held fast to her ancestors' traditions, but she's also taken the wines of Cantina Bartolo Mascarello to even greater heights, imbuing them with more refined aromatics and elegance across the range, giving traditional Piedmont enthusiasts much to look forward to in the coming years.